-If a DI does not monitor third party transfers from a savings deposit, the institution may be required to reclassify the account to transaction accounts
+If a DI does not monitor third party transfers from a savings account, the institution may be required to reclassify the account to a transaction account

 - Savings Deposits do not have a specified date to maturity. - DIs have the right to reserve 7 days written notice prior to an intended savings withdrawal. - Compliance with the six transfer withdrawal rule and sweep regulations.